 Google Play Music works as an online service to stream and store music.
 You can access your music library at any time, via any device, with or without an internet connection.
 Like the above two services, it is also free, thanks to ads.
 However, unlike Spotify, Google Play Music is only available on Android, iOS, and the web.

 You can upload up to 50 thousand songs and access them from any device.
 That means you can use it to create your unique music cloud, and that too, at zero cost.
 You can even listen to selected radio stations, which play endlessly to match your mood and situation.
 Moreover, you can create and save playlists as well.

 It offers some features like ad-free music streaming and downloading music tracks to access them offline as a part of its ‘Unlimited’ plan that requires payment.

 4. Apple Music

-Apple Music also features the latest music releases, curates unique playlists every day and allows you to create your playlists, profiles, and follow others to share music.
+Apple Music also features the latest music releases, curates unique playlists every day, and allows you to create your playlists, and profiles, and follow others to share music.
 You can also download music tracks from Apple Music and access them offline on your device.